- The role of bacteria present in the microbiota or intestinal flora in the development and progression of colorectal cancer

 Research and Development Project outline

-The framework for this project, which will be carried out over the next four years, concludes its final phase with the first clinical trial in Spain, with the collaboration of the University Hospital Vall d’Hebron, on the effect of fungi-derived compounds on the large intestine and inflammatory markers in the progression of colorectal cancer.
+The framework for this project, which will be carried out over the next four years, concludes its final phase with the first clinical trial in Spain, with the collaboration of a public university hospital, on the effect of fungi-derived compounds on the large intestine and inflammatory markers in the progression of colorectal cancer.
 The research will gather both qualitative and quantitative results of the effects on the microbiota.
 Observations will also be made on the possible modifications to the microbiota from the complementary use of prebiotic products developed from fungi.